neusse/schwab-py-extra/README.md

 Join my Discord:  https://discord.gg/bgzXwqRH

-Extras for schwab-py
+# Extras for schwab-py

-Download this repository and run (pip install .) from the repository root.
-These commands will be accessable after it completes.

 Quick start:

-These utils support both windows, macos and linux.  so paths etc. should comply with your os.
+These utils support both windows, macos and linux.  so paths etc should comply with your os.
+Once schwab-py-extra is installed all commands should run as any other executible in your path.

 1. Get schwab-py installed (pip install -U schwan-py)
 2. Download or clone this repository.
-3. Frome the root of this repository (/schwab-py-extra) install this python package.  (pip install .)
+3. From the root of this repository (/schwab-py-extra) install this python package.  (pip install .)
-4. Once installed run the setup, you need your api_key, app_secret, the callback from your app as regisered on the schwab web site, and a path to your token (ie. /home/neusse/token.json).   setup command is (schwab-setup-env)  follow the prompts and it will handle setting up you environment variables.
+4. Once installed run the environment setup, you need the bellow list.
+The setup command is (schwab-setup-env). follow the prompts and it will handle setting up your environment variables. (windows or linux)
+   * api_key
+   * app_secret
+   * callback from your app as regisered on the schwab web site (ie. HTTPS://127.0.0.1:8182/)
+   * path to your token to be created (ie. /home/neusse/token.json)
 5. Create a token.
 This will run the manual flow.
-If it works we are all good to go. (schwab-fetch-new-token) follow direstions.
+If it works we are all good to go. (schwab-fetch-new-token) follow directions.
-6. Test the token. run the analysis.
-It will look at some things and get a quote for TSLA. (schwab-py-analysis -u)
+6. Test the token by running the analysis.
+It will look at some token values and packges then get a quote for TSLA. (schwab-py-analysis -u)

 If all is good.  you should see the quote in the output.
 If not help is available on the schwab-py discord or my discord.